the-peon-project/peon-docs/manual/docs/development/50_bot_discord.md

 - [ ] ADDED :new: Deploy server from discord
 - [ ] ADDED :new: `!refresh` To trigger updating the plans on the orcs

+- [ ] ADDED :new: Port usage details

 - [x] ADDED :new: Container type and version information into response.
 - [x] ADDED :new: Command `!get time` will now return just the shutdown time (if any)
 - [x] ADDED :new: Get version number from Orc (API required)